Confederación Nacional del Trabajo

+The Confederación Nacional del Trabajo (CNT; lit.
+'National Confederation of Labor') is a Spanish anarcho-syndicalist trade union confederation.

 Founded in 1910 in Barcelona from groups brought together by the trade union Solidaridad Obrera, it significantly expanded the role of anarchism in Spain, which can be traced to the creation of the Spanish chapter of the IWA in 1870 and its successor organization, the Federation of Workers of the Spanish Region.

-Despite several decades when the organization was illegal in Spain, today the CNT continues to participate in the Spanish worker's movement, focusing its efforts on the principles of workers' self-management, federalism, and mutual aid.
+Despite several decades when the organization was illegal in Spain, the CNT continues to participate in the Spanish worker's movement, focusing its efforts on the principles of workers' self-management, federalism, and mutual aid.

+Historically affiliated with the International Workers' Association (AIT), in 2018, the CNT and other unions founded the International Confederation of Labour (ICL-CIT).

 Organization and function

-Membership

 The CNT says of its membership, "We make no distinction at the time of admission, we require only that you are a worker or a student, employed or unemployed.
 The only people who cannot join are those belonging to repressive organizations (police, military, security guards), employers or other exploiters".